Food Assistance

 412-431-8963

-Just Harvest address hunger in Allegheny County at its root – economic injustice – through a focus on public policy, food access, and community power.
+Just Harvest addresses hunger in Allegheny County at its root – economic injustice – through a focus on public policy, food access, and community power.

 Urban League of Greater Pittsburgh